oracle-livelabs/database/datapump-x-platform-migration/00-Introduction/introduction.md

 ### Prerequisites

-*
+* n/a

-  ## About the workshop contents
+## About the workshop content

-This workshop is preloaded with 4 different Oracle Homes and 5 databases.
+This workshop is preloaded with 4 different Oracle Homes and 6 databases.
 You can switch between environments with the shortcuts shown in the last column of the below diagram.

 ![](./images/HOL_environment.png " ")